 While storing necklaces or bolo ties, make sure to lay them flat, taking care not to curl the item so they will hang nicely when worn.

 Contact with household chemicals, perspiration, rubber, chlorinated water, or any substances which contain sulfur (e.g., mayonnaise, eggs, mustard, onions, latex, wool), will cause corrosion and tarnish — so it’s a good idea to remove silver jewelry when doing household chores.
 Direct sunlight also causes silver to tarnish, so be sure to take off your silver jewelry before you go swimming and sunbathing.

-You can avoid tarnish by wearing your jewelry often.
-The oils in your skin will “clean” the silver and keep it looking shiny.
 For some pieces, the artisan will intentionally allow or treat the sterling silver so it will darken and oxidize, allowing certain areas to stand out more.
 This detailing can be lost with excessing cleaning and polishing, so be careful with your items that are purposefully oxidized.

 Lotions, cosmetics, hair spray and hair products, and perfumes are also “enemies” of silver and will accelerate tarnishing, so it is a great idea to put on your jewelry as a last step to getting ready!

 As exposure to air tarnishes it, storing silver in airtight plastic bags with anti-tarnish strips is a great preventative measure.
 Just make sure you don’t store multiple jewelry pieces in the same bag: silver is a soft metal, so the individual pieces can scratch each other.
 Link or chain bracelets should be kept unclasped or unhooked to prevent scratching as well.
 If you can’t use plastic bags, try to make sure that the storage area has low humidity.
 You can also place a piece of chalk, a packet of activated charcoal, or a container of silica gel in the storage area to minimize tarnish.